JuanEliasJabib02/react-book/src/reactivity/reactivity.md

 - A re-render is ONLY caused when a state change, not when a prop change.

-# React Hydratation.

-- To understand the react hydratation we have to know, what is the difference between server side rendering and client side rendering.
-- Hydratation is just the process by which React make interactive the html that come from the server.
-- In client-side rendering, the browser builds the page and adds interactivity directly with JavaScript, so hydration is not needed.

 # Thoughts to keep studyng later.

 - use memo